-Depending on how your baby is delivered, you can expect to remain in hospital for three to five days after your baby’s birth.
-Your obstetrician and your baby’s paediatrician will check the wellbeing of you and your baby before you both leave the hospital.
-Please arrange appointments with your obstetrician and paediatrician for six weeks after your baby’s birth.
+Depending on how your baby is delivered, you can expect to remain in hospital for two to four days after your baby’s birth.
+A doctor or midwife will check the wellbeing of you and your baby before you both leave the hospital.

-The discharge time from Mater Mothers’ Private Redland is 10 am each day.
-Please ensure that you have prearranged for someone to pick you up at 10 am on the anticipated day of discharge and that your baby safety restraint has been fitted securely, prior to your discharge.
-If you perceive any problems with these discharge requirements, please inform your midwife as early as possible so that other arrangements can be made.
-A lounge area is available for your comfort should your transport home be delayed.
+The discharge time from Mater Mothers’ Hospital is 10 am each day.
+Please ensure that you have pre-arranged for someone to be available to pick you up at 10 am on the anticipated day of discharge and that your baby safety restraint has been fitted securely, prior to your discharge.
+If you perceive any problems with these discharge requirements, please inform your midwife or nurse as early as possible so that other arrangements can be made.

-When you are discharged from hospital you will receive a personal health record which provides details of your baby’s birth.
-You will be asked to present this booklet when you visit your GP, other doctors, and Child Health Clinics, as well as for immunisation visits with your baby.
+When you are discharged from the hospital you will receive a personal health record, which provides details of your baby’s birth.
+You will be asked to present this booklet when you visit your GP, other doctors, and Child Health Clinics, as well as for immunisation visits.

-Mater Mothers’ Private Redland midwives can provide a list of Child Health Clinics near your local area.
-These clinics provide advice and education about a variety of topics such as your baby’s expected feeding and behaviour patterns and child development.
-Please ensure you contact your nearest Child Health Clinic within the first few days of being home.
+You will be offered a referral to child health and our midwives and nurses can provide you with a list of Child Health Clinics in your local area.
+These clinics provide advice and education about a variety of topics such as your baby’s feeding, behaviour and child development.

 Queensland Health recommends that your baby receive vaccinations to ensure they are fully immunised.
 Please make arrangements with your GP or Child Health Clinic for your baby’s vaccination.
 Immunisation commences at birth with the next series of vaccinations due at eight weeks of age.